corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 tags:
 - tutorial
 - cordapp
-title: Write contracts
+title: Write a contract
 ---

 [Contracts](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-contracts.md) define the rules of how states can evolve.
 A CorDapp can have more than one contract, and each contract defines rules for one or more states.
 The contract governs the execution of [transactions](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.html) that update the ledger by marking zero or more existing ledger states as historic (the inputs), and producing zero or more new ledger states (the outputs).
 The contract(s) ensures that input and output states in transactions are valid and prevents invalid transactions from occurring.
 All parties that wish to transact in a network must run the same contract(s) for any transaction they’re a party to, verifying that the transaction is valid.

-Contracts are classes that implement the Contract interface.
+Contracts are classes that implement the `Contract` interface.
 They must override the `verify` method.
 The `verify` method takes transactions as input and evaluates them against rules defined as a `requireThat` element.
 Contract execution must be deterministic, and transaction acceptance is based on the transaction’s contents alone.
 Contract verification is the final step that governs the evolution of the ledger, thus it can only address on-ledger facts.

-A transaction that is not contractually valid is not a valid proposal to update the ledger, and thus can never be committed to the ledger.
+A transaction that is not contractually valid is not a valid proposal to update the ledger, therefore it can never be committed to the ledger.
 In this way, contracts impose rules on the evolution of states over time that are independent of the willingness of the required signers to sign a given transaction.

 Contract verification is not the only type of validation that you can apply in your CorDapp—you can use [workflows](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/flows/overview.html) to perform validation as well.

 This tutorial guides you through writing the two contracts you need in your CorDapp: `MarsVoucherContract` and `BoardingTicketContract`.
 You will link these contracts to the states that you created in the [states](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md) tutorials.

-You will create these contracts in the `contracts/src/main/<kotlin>/net/corda/missionMars/contracts/` directory in this tutorial.
+You will create these contracts in the `contracts/src/main/<kotlin>/net/corda/missionMars/contracts/` directory.
 Refer to the `TemplateContract.kt` file in this directory to see a template contract.

 ## Learning objectives